tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 Each release version has a format `MAJOR.MINOR.PATCH`, as outlined in [TensorFlow version compatibility](https://www.tensorflow.org/guide/versions#semantic_versioning_20).
 We also use struct sizes to track compatibility.
-More details on functionality extension and deprecation in [StreamExecutor C API Versioning Strategy](20200612-stream-executor-c-api/C_API_versioning_strategy.md).
+More details on functionality extension and deprecation can be found in [StreamExecutor C API Versioning Strategy](20200612-stream-executor-c-api/C_API_versioning_strategy.md).

 The C API will have an initial bake-in period, where we won’t have any compatibility guarantees.
 However, we will make the best effort to perform any updates in a backwards compatible way.
 For example, we plan to keep track of struct sizes.
+During this period, the API will be kept at `MAJOR` version 0.

 The C API will be placed in [tensorflow/c/experimental](https://cs.opensource.google/tensorflow/tensorflow/+/refs/tags/v2.3.0:tensorflow/c/experimental/).
 We will consider moving the API out of the experimental directory once it is